JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 ```

 A static accessor is generated for each item in the `strings.xml` file.

+> Starting with Compose Multiplatform 1.6.10-beta01, there is no need to constrain yourself to `strings.xml`:
+> accessors for strings are going to be correctly generated for all XML files in the `values` directory.
+>
+{type="warning"}

 To get string resources as a `String`, use the following code: